Industria: Say Hello to OPM’s Favorite Wonder Boy UNIQUE

 Indeed, Unique isn’t interested in feigning modesty to appease people.
 Even so, it is evident in the charming, extremely endearing manner with which he carries himself that he has both feet on the ground.
 He is unobtrusive.
 He genuinely just wants to create.

-Don’t get him wrong, though: he does understand why his career move as of late may have been shrouded in controversy.
+Don’t get him wrong, though: he does understand why his career move in 2018 may have been shrouded in controversy.
 He merely considers it an inevitable part of growth.
 Simply put: “Bilang artist, marami [pa] akong gustong gawin eh,” he says.
 “And hindi lang sa music yun.”
 So for parts of his career that are now closed chapters in his book, whether painful, controversial or uncomfortable, he remains grateful.

 There is no use putting an artist like UNIQUE in a box when he only proves to be an outlier time and again.
 It’s in his vision, his sound, his artistry.
 Heck, it’s in his name.